scleung-astro/python-crash-course/README.md

 # python-crash-course
 Introductory Python bootcamp class for students in SUNY Poly

-Developed in Jan 2023 for specifically students Differential Equation Class Each class is about two hours long held in the first two weeks
+Developed in Jan 2023 for specifically students Differential Equation Class.
+Each class is about two hours long held in the first two weeks.

 The course contains 4 parts:
 1. Introduction, data type, control statement